Milan Design Week 2025

 Parella, a leading player in corporate real estate consultancy and professional space planning, announces the appointments of Doriane Bettinger, Laura Seng Hazan and Clément Bach as Partners in its Paris office.

-"These appointments reflect the high ambitions of our Paris office and the strength of our partnership model.
+"These appointments reflect the high ambitions of our Paris office, as well as the strength of our partnership model.

 Thanks to their talents, each of these new Partners contributes to Parella's reputation.
-They are proof of our ongoing commitment to our customers, and bear witness to the richness of our growth, driven by multidisciplinarity and the constant quest for excellence and innovation," explains Olivier Neuman, Chairman of Parella.
+They are proof of our ongoing commitment to our clients, and bear witness to the richness of our growth, driven by multidisciplinarity and the constant quest for excellence and innovation", explains Olivier Neuman, Chairman of Parella.

 Doriane Bettinger